-Students enter the Honors Program in one of three ways.
-First, incoming students with a high school GPA of 3.5 are invited to join the program.
-Second, invitations are offered in the spring to freshmen and sophomores with a cumulative grade point average of 3.50 after they have completed at least 15 credits of coursework at the College.
-Finally, students may petition to join the program if they have a GPA of at least 3.50 and are still able to complete Honors Program course and project requirements prior to graduation.
+Students can enter the Honors Program in several ways.
+First, incoming students with a high school GPA of 3.3 or higher are invited to apply to the program.
+Transfer students with a 3.3 GPA and 70 or less transfer credits are also invited to apply.
+Second, applications may be offered to current freshmen, sophomores and transfer students who meet eligibility criteria and have completed at least 15 credits at Dominican University New York.
+Finally, students may petition to apply to the program if they have a GPA of at least 3.30 and are still able to complete Honors Program requirements prior to graduation.